 “It is really rewarding,” she says, “to have the ability to help provide scholarships to students who are wanting to get an education, who see the value and importance of an education, who develop a well-rounded perspective and then go out into the real world and rely on what they’ve learned.”

 - Jo Ann Andera

-The Institute of Texan Cultures’ Jo Ann Andera, director of the Texas Folklife Festival, certainly knows how important private donations are to this renowned cultural celebration, which celebrated its 40th year last summer.
+The Institute of Texan Cultures’ Jo Ann Andera, director of the Texas Folklife Festival, certainly knows how important private donations are to this renowned cultural celebration.

 “The first festival in 1972 had support from some foundations, and ever since then we’ve been generating our own income.
 Without the help we receive from our corporate, foundation and individual sponsors and partners, there probably wouldn’t be a Texas Folklife Festival.
 We certainly couldn’t provide some of the programs and underwrite some of the educational projects we do without private funds.”